Skip to main content

 1. Start small: Start with a portion of a process to test, and gather feedback before expanding.

-2. Simplicity: Keep your workflow simple, relevant, and accessible, and prioritize a user-friendly interface.
+2. Simplicity: Keep your workflow simple, relevant, and accessible.

 3. Clarity: Each stage in the workflow should be concise.